VE-2016/3DModelExplorer/README.md

 ![Main Application ViewerMode](./Resources/3DModelExplorer.png)*Model Explorer in Viewer Mode, left panel with Importers - visible Property tab, right panel Models - with imported models*

+In Viewer Mode grids in X, Y, Z axis are displayed, background color can be changed (white, black), view can be recentered after previous navigation.

 ## Browser Mode

 Model Explorer has functionality to search for particle information from Wikipedia pages when switched to Browser Mode.
 After enetering search text in 'Search box' and pressing 'Search Browser' - all retrieved linkt to relevent Wikipedia pages are displayed in Browser tab.
 After selecting the position, it is displayed in the Browser control.

 ![Main Application BrowserMode](./Resources/BrowserMode.png)*Model Explorer in Browser Mode, left panel with Importers - visible Property tab, right panel Browser - with searched wiki info pages*

+After link has been entered in the Browser component - new search item links are displayed in the Browser tab - for the new eneterd link text.